formkiq/formkiq-client-sdk-java/docs/DocumentSharesApi.md

 Get user shared folders

-Get a listing of user folder/document shares; ONLY available with FormKiQ Enterprise
+Get a listing of user folder/document shares; available as an Add-On Module

 ### Example
 ```java